Last Updated: February 25, 2026

 16.3 Use of Personal Information

-See Section 2 of this Privacy Policy for information about how we use your personal information.
+See Section 2 (“How we Use Your Information”) of this Privacy Policy for information about how we use your personal information.

 16.4 Disclosure or Sale of Personal Information